About the ImageSnippets System

-ImageSnippets is a new kind of software tool that lets you compose and attach machine-readable descriptions to images, using cutting-edge Semantic Web and LInked Data technology and standards.
+ImageSnippets is an image based, data-centric platform that links machine-readable descriptions to images, using cutting-edge Semantic Web and Linked Data technology and standards.

 Once created, these descriptions have many uses: apps can do more meaningful searching for images in an image corpus; your described images can be found on the Web in powerful new ways, and seamlessly incorporated into other linked data tools; and your image and copyright information can be held secure on protected servers, safe from metadata stripping in social media.
 But first you have to create it, which has been a problem.
 ImageSnippets makes this easy.

 ImageSnippets(tm) is a new kind of digital asset management system built on principles from the semantic web.
 We are a group of designers, cognitive scientists, programmers, and image makers interested in taking image management to a whole new level.